 Through CanExport, Canadian businesses may access up to 75% of costs associated with export marketing projects to a maximum $75,000 per application.

 This article further explores frequently asked questions about CanExport, including general program information, eligibility criteria, and how to apply.
-For a more general summary of the program, please refer to the CanExport program page.
+To learn more about the general program criteria and COVID-19 updates, please refer to the CanExport program page.

 About CanExport Market Development Grants